 You breathe, your heart beats and like many other organisms, you’re alive.
-The question, what makes one collection of molecules a lifeless blob and another a living organism, has puzzled many scientists and philosophers.
-The physicist Fritjof Capra has an interesting answer: that molecules in a living organism are organized in an interrelated network and have a feedback loop that allows it to learn from and adapt to its environment.
+The question, of what makes one collection of molecules a lifeless blob and another a living organism, has puzzled many scientists and philosophers.
+The physicist Fritjof Capra has an interesting answer: molecules in a living organism are organized in an interrelated network and have a feedback loop that allows it to learn from and adapt to its environment.
 What’s interesting is that it’s the pattern of relationships between molecules that empowers life.
-Even at a mundane level, it’s amazing how life emerges; after a fire destroys a forest, or at the bottom of your bread bin.
+Even at a mundane level, it’s amazing how life emerges; after a fire destroys a forest, or even at the bottom of your bread bin.

 So far, we’ve only found life on earth.
 Given the billions of planets within billions of galaxies in the known universe physicists say that it’s highly likely that we’ll eventually find life on other planets.
 The fact that life on other planets appears so hard to find makes our own life more precious.
 Luckily for us, our bodies are a very sophisticated life-form, far more complex than the latest smartphone.
 As our body is always here, it’s something we can all too easily take for granted.
 That is, until our body becomes ill, or is under threat in some way.